Peter Fraser, ex-PM of New Zealand

 Landed in Auckland

-As part of his Union responsibilities he won substantial improvements in wages and conditions from the Portland Cement Company in July and August
+- As part of his Union responsibilities he won substantial improvements in wages and conditions from the Portland Cement Company in July and August

 The union was in dispute with Auckland City Council.

-Went to Wellington and started working on the wharves.
+- Went to Wellington and started working on the wharves.

-Fraser attended the 2nd Unity Congress which led to the foundation of the United Federation of Labour and the Social Democratic Party (SDP)
+- In July Fraser attended the 2nd Unity Congress which led to the foundation of the United Federation of Labour and the Social Democratic Party (SDP)

 - In November, Fraser and some of the other leaders were arrested for breach of the peace following a poorly supported general strike in 1913.

-Fraser was one of the labour leaders strongly opposed to the First World War, which he was an “imperialist” war and bitterly opposed conscription.
+- Fraser was one of the labour leaders strongly opposed to the First World War, which he was an “imperialist” war and bitterly opposed conscription.

-He played a leading part in the July 1916 conference which formed the New Zealand Labour Party
+- He played a leading part in the July 1916 conference which formed the New Zealand Labour Party

-Despite the strong opposition of the Labour Party The Military Service Act became law
+- On 1 August, despite the strong opposition of the Labour Party The Military Service Act became law

 - While in prison Fraser was supplied with books by Thomas Hunter from Victoria University College whom he’d met through the work of the recently formed Workers’ Educational Association (WEA).

 When he left the gaol he found a role as a journalist, working for the official Labour Party newspaper.

 - During the 1918 great influenza epidemic, which he survived, he showed personal courage and organising ability and brought order into the relief work which established his reputation as a tireless constituency worker and won him widespread respect.

-He was elected to the Wellington City Council
+- In April, he was elected to the Wellington City Council

 - He led a movement on the Wellington council to establish a municipal milk distribution department.
 This remained in operation until the 1990s.